-Due to the reduction and unreliability of imported water for replenishment, WRD is working on its Water Independence Now ("WIN") program to eventually become independent from imported water for groundwater recharge.
-Currently, the District needs about 22,000 AF of imported water for recharge; 16,000 AF for spreading and 6,000 AF for injection at the seawater barriers.
+Due to the high cost and susceptibility of imported water to drought and environmental concerns, WRD is working on its Water Independence Now ("WIN") initiative to eventually become independent from imported water for groundwater recharge.
+Currently, the District needs about 20,140 AF of imported water for recharge; 16,000 AF for spreading and 4,140 AF for injection at the seawater barriers.
 By maximizing the use of recycled water and stormwater, the amount of imported water needed can eventually be reduced or eliminated, thereby providing the groundwater basins with full replenishment needs through locally-derived water.